Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Firms with a fee-only (as opposed to fee-based) compensation structure are ranked higher.

-MCF Advisors is a large wealth management and institutional financial advisor firm.
-While the institutional side of its business serves retirement plans, endowments, cash balance plans and more, its wealth management offerings are intended for individuals and their families, as well as business owners.
+MCF Advisors is a large wealth management and institutional financial advisor firm that leads off our list of the top advisors in Kentucky.
+While the institutional side of its business serves retirement plans, endowments and more, its wealth management offerings are intended for individuals and their families, as well as business owners.

 Since clients can engage MCF Advisors with any amount of investable assets, investment strategies vary depending on the type of services that the firm determines are best for the client.
 Advisors use a tactical asset allocation approach when it comes to investing, but they still look to mold their strategies to the particular financial needs of the client.
 Clients are also permitted to impose some restrictions on how their assets are managed.